mixxxdj/mixxx/source/chapters/setup.rst

 .. note:: It is strongly recommended to use a soundcard that comes with native
           low latency drivers such as ASIO (Windows) or CoreAudio (Mac).
 Linux users depend on the quality of the corresponding open source driver.

+.. seealso:: Go to the chapter :ref:`vinyl-control` for more informations.

 Turntables
 ^^^^^^^^^^